Nooralogical/portfolio/readme.md

 * TypeScript
 * HTML & CSS

-SELL Games app is currently a prototype app constructed based on my UI designs.
+SELL Student Games app is currently a prototype app constructed based on my UI designs.
 Aside from the UI designs, I was responsible for all the css styling, page routing and Ionic components.
 I also worked on the calendar and sport listing page functionalities.
 This team project is continuing in spring 2019 with me still in the team.

 [Ionic App repository](https://github.com/SELLgames/sellGames)